subquery/documentation/docs/subquery_network/consumers/boosting.md

 ## How are boosters rewarded

-In the SubQuery Network, the inflation rate is expected to be `1.2%`.
-The majority of these rewards acts as network inflation rewards (`1%`), while the remainder is allocated to the SubQuery Treasury to fund various network enhancement programmes and grants.

-These rewards are distributed to each project deployment based on the proportion of boosted tokens each project deployment is allocated over the time.
+In the SubQuery Network, the majority of network inflation ([see exact amount here](../parameters.md)) is distributed to each project deployment based on the proportion of boosted tokens each project deployment is allocated over the time.

 This reward pool is then split into two groups: